Timed Events

 - Remember: no

-prefix needed for timed event commands - Use
+/prefix needed for timed event commands - Use

-for commands that might hang - Check if commands require specific permissions
+async: truefor commands that might hang - Check if commands require specific permissions

 Performance Issues